Summit, New Jersey: Education

-Summit High School (1,169; 9–12).
+Summit High School (1,161; 9–12).

 The district's board of education is comprised of seven members who set policy and oversee the fiscal and educational operation of the district through its administration.
-As a Type I school district, the board's trustees are appointed by the Mayor to serve three-year terms of office on a staggered basis, with either two or three members up for reappointment each year.
-Of the more than 600 school districts statewide, Summit is one of 15 districts with appointed school districts.
-The board appoints a superintendent to oversee the day-to-day operation of the district.
+As a Type I school district, the board's trustees are appointed by the mayor to serve three-year terms of office on a staggered basis, with either two or three members up for reappointment each year.
+Of the more than 600 school districts statewide, Summit is one of about a dozen districts statewide with appointed school boards.
+The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.